syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 ### Configure contents to remaining tab items

-The second and third tab contents are declared in the same method as of the first tab content declaration.
+The second and third tab contents are declared in the same method as the first tab content.
 These tabs also consist of rating and sub tab controls.

 {% highlight CSHTML %}